-3.1 Rounding
+4.1 Rounding

-Expenditure variables on the 2008 Prescribed Medicines file have been rounded to the nearest penny.
-Person-level expenditure variables released on the 2008 Full Year Consolidated Data File were rounded to the nearest dollar.
-It should be noted that using the 2008 MEPS event files to create person-level totals will yield slightly different totals than those found on the 2008 Full Year Consolidated Data File.
+Expenditure variables on the 2012 Prescribed Medicines file have been rounded to the nearest penny.
+Person-level expenditure variables released on the 2012 Full Year Consolidated Data File were rounded to the nearest dollar.
+It should be noted that using the 2012 MEPS event files to create person-level totals will yield slightly different totals than those found on the 2012 Full Year Consolidated data file.
 These differences are due to rounding only.
-Moreover, in some instances, the number of persons having expenditures on the 2008 event files for a particular source of payment may differ from the number of persons with expenditures on the 2008 Full Year Consolidated Data File for that source of payment.
+Moreover, in some instances, the number of persons having expenditures on the 2012 event files for a particular source of payment may differ from the number of persons with expenditures on the 2012 Full Year Consolidated data file for that source of payment.
 This difference is also an artifact of rounding only.
-Please see the 2008 Appendix File for details on such rounding differences.

-3.2 Edited/Imputed Expenditure Variables (RXSF08X-RXXP08X)
+4.2 Edited/Imputed Expenditure Variables (RXSF12X-RXXP12X)

 There are 13 expenditure variables included on this event file.
 All of these expenditures have gone through an editing and imputation process and have been rounded to the second decimal place.
-There is a sum of payments variable (RXXP08X) which for each prescribed medicine event sums all the expenditures from the various sources of payment.
-The 12 sources of payment expenditure variables for each prescribed medicine event are the following: amount paid by self or family (RXSF08X), amount paid by Medicare (RXMR08X), amount paid by Medicaid

-(RXMD08X), amount paid by private insurance (RXPV08X), amount paid by the Veterans Administration (RXVA08X), amount paid by TRICARE (RXTR08X), amount paid by other federal sources (RXOF08X), amount paid by state and local (non-federal) government sources (RXSL08X), amount paid by Worker's Compensation (RXWC08X), and amount paid by some other source of insurance (RXOT08X).
-As mentioned previously, there are two additional expenditure variables called RXOR08X and RXOU08X (other private and other public, respectively).
-These two expenditure variables were created to maintain consistency between what the household reported as their private and public insurance status for hospitalization and physician coverage and third party prescription payments from other private and public sources (such as a separate private prescription policy or prescription coverage from the Veterans Administration, the Indian Health Service, or a State assistance program other than Medicaid).
+There is a sum of payments variable (RXXP12X) which, for each prescribed medicine event, sums all the expenditures from the various sources of payment.
+The 12 sources of payment expenditure variables for each prescribed medicine event are the following: amount paid by self or family (RXSF12X), amount paid by Medicare (RXMR12X), amount paid by Medicaid (RXMD12X), amount paid by private insurance (RXPV12X), amount paid by the Veterans Administration/CHAMPVA (RXVA12X), amount paid by TRICARE (RXTR12X), amount paid by other federal sources (RXOF12X), amount paid by state and local (non-federal) government sources (RXSL12X), amount paid by Worker's Compensation (RXWC12X), and amount paid by some other source of insurance (RXOT12X).
+As mentioned previously, there are two additional expenditure variables called RXOR12X and RXOU12X (other private and other public, respectively).
+These two expenditure variables were created to maintain consistency between what the household respondent reported as a person's private and public insurance status for hospitalization and physician coverage and third party prescription payments from other private and public sources (such as a separate private prescription policy or prescription coverage from the Veterans Administration, the Indian Health Service, or a state assistance program other than Medicaid).
 Users should exercise caution when interpreting the expenditures associated with these two additional sources of payment.
 While these payments stem from apparent inconsistent responses to health insurance and source of payment questions in the survey, some of these inconsistencies may have logical explanations.
-Please see section 2.7.4 for details on these and all other source of payment variables.
+Please see Section 2.6.4 for details on these and all other source of payment variables.

-4.0 Strategies for Estimation
+5.0 Strategies for Estimation

-4.1 Developing Event-Level Estimates
+5.1 Developing Event-Level Estimates

-The data in this file can be used to develop national 2008 event level estimates for the U.S. civilian noninstitutionalized population on prescribed medicine purchases (events) as well as expenditures, and sources of payment for these purchases.
-Estimates of total number of purchases are the sum of the weight variable (PERWT08F) across relevant event records while estimates of other variables must be weighted by PERWT08F to be nationally representative.
+The data in this file can be used to develop national 2012 event-level estimates for the U.S. civilian noninstitutionalized population on prescribed medicine purchases (events) as well as expenditures, and sources of payment for these purchases.
+Estimates of total number of purchases are the sum of the weight variable (PERWT12F) across relevant event records while estimates of other variables must be weighted by PERWT12F to be nationally representative.
 The tables below contain event-level estimates for selected variables.